frabarz/reddit-shelf/README.md

 A modular theme for subreddits.

+**NOTICE**: This theme won't be updated until Reddit's release of the new site template.

 This theme contains elements inpired by a few other subreddits, along with some things made on the way.

 Feel free to fork it and modify it however you want.